niofis/raybench/README.md

 A simple implementation of a path tracer in different programming languages with some restrictions.

+Checkout my [blog posts](http://eccentricdevelopments.com/programming-language-comparison-summary/) about the development of this project.

 ## Restrictions
 **Code should be simple,** as in, easy to read and understand.